cloudblue/connect-python-openapi-client/docs/index.rst

-.. connect-fluent-client documentation master file, created by sphinx-quickstart on Tue Oct  6 20:32:26 2020.
+.. connect-api-client documentation master file, created by sphinx-quickstart on Tue Oct  6 20:32:26 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.